robnagler/robnagler.github.io/_posts/2020-07-21-Betting-on-Amazon.md

 like Amazon does.
 It's funny, when I searched for this Wikipedia page I typed "Eat your own dog food" and the first completion on Google was "Eat your own dog food Amazon".

+> Google Compute Cloud is not used in internally at Google whereas Amazon Web Services
+> I've been misleading with my characterization of GCP use internally.
+Google uses the services that underpin GCP.
+For example Spanner.
+If there is a bug in Spanner then it will affect Google services as well as GCP users using it.
+There is just not much use of configuring services through the GCP UI/API and deploying services as a customer might.
+Google also has 100,00+ employees.
+The vast majority of the company I didn't interact with so maybe they were using GCP and I didn't know.
+My understanding at Amazon is that they really use AWS in the same manner that a customer might.
+I don't have any first hand knowledge to confirm this...

 Dogfooding is important.
 Google Compute Cloud is not used in internally at Google whereas Amazon Web Services (AWS) is.
 If AWS is